open-neuromorphic/expelliarmus/README.md

     5000

-This can be verified by reading the new file in an array.
+This can be verified by reading the new file to an array.

 ```python